• Request Info

 Owen Queen: (Research Assoc., Harvard Medical School, 2023; Stanford Computer Science PhD Program, 2024): Owen is a mathematics and computer science major studying agent-based models of opioid and heroin addiction on social networks.
 He uses a combination of mathematical modeling, Python- and NetLogo-based computation, and statistical analysis carried out in R to conduct his research.
 Owen Queen is a 2021 Goldwater Scholar and a 2024 Knight-Hennessy Scholar.

-Vincent Jodoin: (Teacher, Farragut High School, 2021; now a PhD student at UTK) A mathematics major, Vinny helped formulate and implement a novel agent-based model for opioid and heroin addiction which acts on social networks in NetLogo.
+Vincent Jodoin: (Teacher, Farragut High School, 2021; now a PhD student at UTK under a different advisor) A mathematics major, Vinny helped formulate and implement a novel agent-based model for opioid and heroin addiction which acts on social networks in NetLogo.
 He is interested in teaching and now is a PhD student in the mathematical biology concentration at the University of Tennessee, Knoxville.

 Ao Zeng: (Carnegie Mellon School of Computer Science Master’s Program, 2017) Majoring in mathematics and computer science, Ao implemented novel network formation algorithms in Python.
 His focus is on efficient routines and data structures within a scalable, object-oriented framework for model testing.